Skip to main content

 The Genetic Influence on Your Metabolism

 Your susceptibility to developing insulin resistance has a significant genetic component.
 Think of your genes as the factory specifications for every component of your metabolic machinery.
 Some genetic variants are like having highly efficient, perfectly calibrated equipment from the start.
 Others might predispose a system to run slightly less efficiently under certain conditions.
+These are not deterministic “destiny” genes; they are predisposition genes.
+They establish a context within which your lifestyle choices operate.

-For instance, scientists have identified several common that are consistently associated with metabolic traits.
+For instance, scientists have identified several common genetic markers that are consistently associated with metabolic traits.
 One of the most studied is a variant in the gene called Transcription Factor 7-Like 2, or TCF7L2.
 This gene provides instructions for a protein that is important for the proper function of the insulin-producing cells in your pancreas.

 Certain variations in TCF7L2 can subtly impair the pancreas’s ability to secrete the right amount of insulin at the right time.
 An individual with such a variant might find their blood sugar levels are more sensitive to carbohydrate intake, making a low-carbohydrate dietary approach potentially more effective for them.